uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/intelligent-agents.md

 Not all agents are called intelligent though.
 In the field of AI, an agent is generally considered to act intelligently if:

 - It can mimic elements of human intelligence, such as problem solving and learning.
-- It can interpret external data collected from its environment, takes appropriate actions that move it towards it's goals, whilst taking into account the future consequences of these actions.
+- It can interpret external data collected from its environment, takes appropriate actions that move it towards its goals, whilst taking into account the future consequences of these actions.
 - Or it has the ability to learn from data and past experience, and then make predictions and decisions based on this and its existing knowledge.

 For example, lets say you have two little vacuuming cleaning robots that move around your house autonomously.